Wayside (TV series): Premise

 Wayside takes place in the fictional Wayside School, an unusual Escher-esque 30-story grammar school.
 The school had been accidentally built "sideways", with one classroom in each of the 30 stories instead of 30 classrooms on one floor.
 Like in the books, there are actually 29 floors in the school; the imaginary 19th floor is inhabited by the imaginary Miss Zarves.
-The series revolves around a new student at the school, named Todd along with his three best friends, Dana, Myron and Maurecia, and his adventures adapting to life as a student at the top floor of Wayside School.